pieroproietti/penguins-eggs-book/chapter-6.md

 # Using Krill installer (TUI)

-The Krill installer (TUI) in the Eggs tool allows for a command-line installation experience.
-Here\'s a breakdown of the usage, flags, and descriptions provided:
+The krill installer (TUI) in the eggs tool allows for a command-line installation experience.
+Here's a breakdown of the usage, flags, and descriptions provided:

 **Usage:**

-The `eggs install` or `eggs krill` command seems to be a CLI system installer.
-It provides various flags to customize the installation process, such as specifying a custom unattended configuration, domain name, IP address, swap settings, Proxmox VE installation, and more.
-The command can be run with administrative privileges using sudo.
+The command `sudo eggs install` or `sudo eggs krill` provides various flags to customize the installation process.

+You can specifyc a custom unattended configuration, domain name, ip address, swap settings, and more.

+The command must run with administrative privileges using `sudo`.
 The description mentions that it is a CLI system installer where the °egg became a penguin,° possibly indicating a transition or transformation of some sort.

 The EXAMPLES: demonstrate different ways to use the command, such as